avneesh0612/solana-nft-qr/README.md

 Here is a brief description on how does this entire stuff actually work 👀 -

-Solflare would first decodes the solana protocol encoded URL from the QR code.
+Solflare would first decode the solana protocol encoded URL from the QR code.
 It would then send a `GET` request to that decoded URL to fetch the metadata (label and icon).
 After fetching the metadata, it would send a `POST` request to the same decoded URL along with the user's public key in request body.
-Our custom API would then respond with a serialized transaction which would then decoded by Solflare and simulates the transaction to the user.
+Our custom API would then respond with a serialized transaction which would then be decoded by Solflare and simulates the transaction to the user.
 More about it over here -- https://docs.candypay.fun/#how-does-candypay-work

 # Conclusion